 Medicare standardized this all in 1992.

 Don’t make that mistake yourself.
-It just comes down to cost of ownership.
+It just comes down to cost of ownership once you compare apples to apples.

 How much are you paying a year to own the plan you have?
-Could you save real money?
-Unless you have someone that know the business well, there is a good chance you are overpaying.
+Could you save real money and not have to worry about Part B excess charges at all?
+Unless you have someone that knows the business well, there is a good chance you are overpaying.

-Hanging onto loyalty to an insurance company will get you taken advantage of financially in the long run.
-They are paying because Medicare requires them to follow the rules or be banned from the business.
-The issue with staying “loyal” becomes a huge problem if your health turns bad and the insurance company has a huge rate increase.
+Hanging onto loyalty to an insurance company can get you taken advantage of in the long run.
+The insurance company is paying your bills because Medicare requires them to follow the rules paying per the Medigap plan you selected.
+Yes, the Plan F is the best but also the most expensive.
+The issue with being “loyal” becomes a real problem if your health turns bad and the insurance company has a huge rate increase.
 Now you are just stuck with that company.

 Does that sound like a good situation for seniors on a fixed income?